-Walking at a pace of 5–8 km per hour is considered moderately intense exercise.
-Keeping your pace within this range and getting out for at least 30 minutes of walking on most days will give you the greatest rewards for your effort.
+Walking at a pace of 3.1–4.97 miles per hour is considered moderately intense exercise.
+Keeping your pace within this range and getting out for at least 30 minutes of walking on most days will give you the greatest reward for your effort.
 You can even break it up into a few 10 minute walks to fit with your busy schedule.

 Here’s why you should walk your way to better health.

 In one hour, a 154-pound person will typically burn:

 - 460 calories walking at a pace of 4.4738 mile / hr

 - 280 calories walking at a pace of 3.4796 mile / hr